Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Overview of NLP in Practice

 \subsection{Used Machine Learning Methods}

-We gave an extensive overview of machine learning and NLP methods in existing tools for online debating and participation.
-In the following we want to take a closer look at the models and techniques that are used for the presented tools.
-Table \ref{tab:mltools} lists all machine learning methods and models that have been used throughout literature.
-While some works have utilized, mostly Transformer based \citep{NIPS2017_3f5ee243} deep learning models such as BERT \citep{devlin_etal_2019_bert} or RoBERTa \citep{liu2019roberta}, most of the listed methods are classical machine learning methods such as support vector machines (SVMs) and K-Means.
+We gave an extensive overview of ML and NLP methods in existing tools for online debating and participation.
+Table \ref{tab:mltools} lists all ML methods and models that have been used throughout literature.
+While some works have utilized, mostly Transformer based~\citep{NIPS2017_3f5ee243} deep learning models such as BERT~\citep{devlin_etal_2019_bert} or RoBERTa~\citep{liu2019roberta}, most of the listed methods are classical ML methods such as support vector machines (SVMs) and K-Means.